McCaw and Muliaina out of All Blacks clash with Japan

 Bournemouth manager Eddie Howe has the ability to turn the south-coast team's fortunes around despite their winless start to 2017, according to central defender Steve Cook.

-HAMILTON, New Zealand All Blacks captain Richie McCaw and fullback Mils Muliaina have been forced to pull out of their Pool A clash against Japan on Friday after suffering unspecified injuries.
+HAMILTON, New Zealand All Blacks captain Richie McCaw and fullback Mils Muliaina have been forced to pull out of their Pool A clash against Japan on Friday after suffering leg injuries.

 Keven Mealamu will lead the side in the absence of McCaw, who was set to become the first All Black to win 100 caps in the match in Hamilton.